beaker-project/beaker/documentation/admin-guide/reporting-queries.rst

 Beaker's `integration with Graphite <#integration-with-graphite>`_ can provide useful insights into the real-time health and performance of your Beaker installation.
-However, for reporting on historical trends you may prefer to use an external query/reporting tool to extract data directly from Beaker's database.
+However, for more in-depth analysis you may prefer to use an external query/reporting tool to extract data directly from Beaker's database.